 SBMI has launched a new master’s track in clinical and translational bioinformatics.
+Students have the option of studying online or in-person.
 Trainees will acquire competencies in integrating and analyzing data from genomic and clinical data sources to improve human health.
 The application deadline for summer 2018 admission is March 1, 2018 and the fall 2018 deadline is July 1, 2018.

 Bioinformatics involves the retrieval and analysis of biochemical and biological data using mathematics and computer science techniques.
 With ongoing public attention focusing on Big Data, the Human Genome Project and the Precision Medicine Initiative, understanding, analyzing and interpreting vast databases of genomic data continues to be an area of emphasis across bioscience disciplines.